-Dorm doyennes will be happy with the open-air sleeping at The Beach -- $5 gets you a comfy mattress on a platform, nice linen and a view to die for, directly on the sand.
+Dorm doyennes will be happy with the open-air sleeping at The Beach, where $5 gets you a comfy mattress on a platform, nice linen and a view to die for, directly on the sand.
 If you like your walls to go all the way around, the imaginative circular huts come with shared or ensuite bathrooms, made from thatch and pebbles.

-At the other end of the budget spectrum, Saracen Bay Resort has carefully designed bungalows, which look like standard beach buildings until you get close up.
+Occupying the middle space, Saracen Bay Resort has carefully designed bungalows that look like standard beach buildings until you get close up.
 That's when you notice the insect screens, sparkling tiled floors, full Western bathroom and attention to detail with furniture and cleaning.
-Considerately spaced at a distance away from the restaurant, generator and each other, these lovely rooms are perfect for romance without waking up the neighbours.
+Considerately spaced at a distance away from the restaurant, generator and each other, these lovely rooms are perfect for romance.
 All this care and comfort comes at a price, but $45 a night for bug-free sleep and a glorious view from the veranda when you wake is certainly not extortionate.

 For similar sunsets at half the price, Robinson Bungalows on the next bay around offer basic cabins nestled into the edge of the jungle, overlooking the rocky end of the beach.
 Bathrooms are shared and there's no luxury extras such as fans, pool tables or solar power.
-Instead you get the real deal on a natural stay, falling asleep to the sound of monkeys and sharing your accommodation with Tokai gekkos.
+Instead you get the real deal on a natural stay, falling asleep to the sound of monkeys and sharing your accommodation with geckos.

 Wherever you decide to stay, we recommend booking in advance, especially around Cambodia's public holidays or in the high season.
 Nobody wants to be obliged to make an undignified scramble to get off the boat first and run down the beach looking for a bed.
 Koh Rong Samloem is for relaxing, smiling and saying "Ahhhhhhhh!" a lot.